vigneshkannan255/tryhackme_writeup/advent_of_cyber/day_2.md

 <code> gobuster -u http://10.10.106.173:3000/  -w ~/shortKrak.txt -t 40 -o gobuster.ip </code>

-## 1 What is the path of the hidden page?
+## 1.What is the path of the hidden page?
 Ans: /sysadmin

 http://ip:3000/sysadmin